dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/Week 01/20240626 - Wednesday.md

 	- Set aside for a later time

 - WSL - Windows Subsystem for Linux
+	- Done

 - Shell - comes from referencing a nut, hard shell on the outside, and inside is the kernel
 - Kernel is the main part of the operating system
+	- The two above have been noted

 - A kernel in Windows is NT OS (New Technology OS)
 - MACH used in MacOS
 - The shell is the interface that speaks with the kernel

 - Check out who created the Mouse and the GUI
 	- In relation to Xerox?
-Palta Alto (something like that)
+Palta Alto (something like that) Noted in the main todo's

 - Binaries
 	- Contain a list of utilities/functions
 	- Example: "ls" , "cat"
+		- Simple definition and Win/Linux default PATH's described in the Terminologies page

-- Check out that Everything Tool to check out descriptions of the various utilities
+- Check out that Everything Tool to check out descriptions of the various utilities Pretty neat, kind of like Finder in MacOS, real fast to search for stuff when compared to your usual File Explorer in Windows
+	  Noted in the Tools page

 - Piping - check it
 - Check out Multics
 - Alexander Graham Bell - Invented the telegram/telephone